vortex-exoplanet/VIP/paper.md

 can only be achieved through the synergy of different techniques, such as adaptive optics, coronagraphy, and a relevant combination of observing strategy and post-processing algorithms to model and subtract residual starlight.
-In this context,``VIP`` (for Vortex Image Processing) is a Python package providing the tools to reduce, post-process and analyze high-contrast imaging datasets, enabling the detection and characterization of directly imaged exoplanets and circumstellar disks.
+In this context, ``VIP`` is a Python package providing the tools to reduce, post-process and analyze high-contrast imaging datasets, enabling the detection and characterization of directly imaged exoplanets and circumstellar disks.

 # Statement of need